GoogleChrome/developer.chrome.com/site/en/blog/devtools-engineering-7/index.md

 When combined with optimizations like described above, this feature can be even used to ship almost-optimized production builds of your application, and later debug them with a local side file.
-In this case, we’ll additionally need to override the stored URL to help the extension find the side file, for example:
+In this case, we'll additionally need to override the stored URL to help the extension find the side file, for example:

 <pre class="devsite-terminal devsite-click-to-copy">